-On the eastern side, the broken ranges of the Eastern Ghats dissect the country and proceeding south-west leave broad flat tracts of land between the hills and the sea.
+On the eastern side, the broken ranges of the as well as of all its tributaries which fall into it in this Eastern Ghats dissect the country and proceeding reach including the Sina.

+south-west leave broad flat tracts of land between the Sina to the point of the river hills and the sea.